Have you ever experienced or heard about the hell of kidney stone pain??

 These stones can form deep within the salivary glands or in salivary ducts or even within the crevices of the tonsils.

-People who have Salivary stone also encounter the same unpleasant and worst pain like Kidney stone (Renal Calculi).
+People who have Salivary stones also encounter the same unpleasant and worst pain as Kidney stones (Renal Calculi).

 Salivary Stone is more common in Middle age Men.